DrUzair/CompVis/saliency/notes.md

  The saliency is the capacity of a stimulai to grab attention.
 A fixation point which will draw the involuntary attention.

  Computer vision attempts to simulate detection of "saliency in images".
+Or detection of saliency in images that presumably matches a human perception.
  Such techniques produce a "saliency map" which then is compared to the ground truth mask of a given image.

  There are two broad categories of saliency detection techniques: